MLIS Degree Options: FAQ

 Q: Can I obtain the Washington State Library Media Endorsement within the Online MLIS degree?

-A: Yes, there is an option to pursue the degree and endorsement concurrently.
+A: Yes, there is an option to complete the Washington State Library Media Endorsement within the MLIS degree, regardless of program mode.
 Learn more about this option.

 Q: Are certain computer specifications required for Online MLIS students?